chrisfesler/markdown-for-p2/README.md

       hardcoded (meta-TODO: add a link)
     * could allow specification of the highlightjs style (currently solarized light)
-* comments are saved as HTML, not in their original form.
-This is also true of the unmodified plugin.
-* math in comments is not correctly transformed, or at least, [mathjax](http://www.mathjax.org/) doesn't think it is.

 ### Acknowledgement (and for future reference)